webplatform/docs/css/properties/border-top-color/index.md

 |LiveURL=http://samples.msdn.microsoft.com/workshop/samples/author/dhtml/refs/borderTopColor.htm
 }}{{Single Example
 |Language=CSS
 |Description=The following example demonstrates the use of <code>border-top-color</code> by creating a set of 7 boxes with the rainbow colors, each box using a different way of color code representation.
+(Some style rules omitted for brevity.)
+|Code=.box {
+  border: 5px solid #efefef;
+}

-|Code=.named-value {
+.named-value {
   border-top-color: red;
 }